Clones and Genoids in Lambda Calculus and First Order Logic: First Order Logic

 An \la{interpretation of a predicate algebra $P$} is a pair $(Q, \mu)$ consisting of a reduced predicate algebra $Q$ and a homomorphism $\mu: P \ar Q$ of predicate algebras.
 We say $p \in P$ is \la{logical valid} (written $\models p$) if for any interpretation $(Q, \mu)$ we have $\mu(p) = \TT$.
 If $p, q \in P$ then we say that $p$ and $q$ are \la{logically equivalent} (written $p \equiv q$) if $(p \Rightarrow q) \wedge (q \Rightarrow p)$ is logically valid.
 Then $\equiv$ is a congruence on $P$.
 The set of congruence classes of $P$ with respect to the congruence $\equiv$ is a reduced predicate algebra called the \la{Lindenbaum-Tarski algebra of $P$}. (see~\cite{luo:2} for a further development of the theory of predicate algebras).

-\te{ Suppose $A$ is a locally finitary clone.
-Any left algebra $D$ of $A$ determines a locally finitary reduced predicate algebra $P(D^{\mN})$, where $P(D^{\mN})$ is the power set of $D^{\mN}$.
-A locally finitary predicate algebra of $A$ is reduced iff it belongs to the variety generated by predicate algebras $P(D^{\mN})$ for all left algebras $D$ of $A$. }
+\te{ Suppose $A$ is a locally finite clone.
+Any left algebra $D$ of $A$ determines a locally finite reduced predicate algebra $P(D^{\mN})$, where $P(D^{\mN})$ is the power set of $D^{\mN}$.
+A locally finite predicate algebra of $A$ is reduced iff it belongs to the variety generated by predicate algebras $P(D^{\mN})$ for all left algebras $D$ of $A$. }